CleverMNL/Under_The_Hood/Forensics_notebook/Computer Fundamentals/Web Forensics/Web_Dev/CSS.md

 ---
 ##### The box model:

-Pretty much all html and css is a box.
-A div is a box, an article is a box, a section is a bow, etc. CSS works within those boxes.
+Pretty much all html and CSS is a box.
+A div is a box, an article is a box, a section is a box, etc. CSS works within those boxes.
+Padding is interesting an goes (top, right, bottom, left) and it can assume things for you.
+For example, if you wanted padding on top of a div box of 15px with a bottom padding of 10px and a left and right padding of 14px, it would be written as (padding: 15px 14px 10px).
+Here the renderer assumes for you that both left and right padding are to be 14px.
+Using dashes is a great way to learn about the box model or when using grid. (use border-style: dashed).
+For any questions about HTML and CSS, one of the best resources is [W3Schools Online Web Tutorials](https://www.w3schools.com/)

+---
+##### Typography:

+This is an entire field of study that looks at how a character is arranged and presented (it deals with the visuals of text).
+It can go into details on letter size, letter spacing, centering, etc. Some other things that can make you think about what typography is are italics, or underlines.
+They are things that affect how a piece of text looks like/is read.